General Course Information

 CONFLICT EXAM LETTER

-Here is a Conflict Exam letter for Spring 2019.
+Here is a Conflict Exam letter for Fall 2019.
 Present this letter to the professor of any class whose departmental exams conflict with the regular rehearsals or concerts for these ensembles.
 Per the University Policy, they are REQUIRED to offer an exam time that does not conflict with the class time or concert performances.

 GRADES WILL BE BASED ON THE FOLLOWING CRITERIA

 Professionalism/effort: No cell phone use, no food or drink in rehearsal, etc. If the conductors haven’t spoken to you about concerns in this area, you need not be concerned.